connervieira/Predator/DEFINITIONS.md

     - This type of path is defined relative to the current working (project) directory.
     - This kind of file path is typically used to define files that will change each time Predator runs, including analysis videos and a export information.
     - For example, a file path defined relative to the root project directory as `data/file.txt`, when the current root project directory is `/home/pi/Downloads/`, will translate to a complete file path of `/home/pi/Downloads/data/file.txt`
-- Predator Directory Relative
+- Instance Directory Relative/Predator Directory Relative
     - This type of path is defined relative to the directory of Predator itself.
     - This kind of file path is typically used to define files that should be moved around with Predator, including configuration files and logs.
     - For example, a file path defined relative to the Predator directory as `config.json`, when Predator's directory is `/home/pi/Downloads/Predator`, will translate to a complete file path of `/home/pi/Downloads/Predator/config.json`

 ### Preference

 A preference is a user setting defined when Predator launches.
-These settings are temporary, and are configured each time Predator boots.
+These settings are temporary, and are configured each time Predator starts.

 ### Configuration